githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc000/README.md

 However, in order to compile and then execute the program, we need to indicate explicitly where library code for implementing `println` can be located.
-In this regard, ATS3 is quite different from most programming languages out there.
+In this regard, ATS3 is quite different from most programming languages out there; it is particularly designed to produce code that can be embedded in programs written in other programming languages.

 Let us put the following lines of code into a file named `hello.dats`: